The Ancestor Hunt regularly adds and updates new collection links, as well as searches for and fixes broken links.

 Old school yearbooks are not just a place where you can find your ancestor or relative’s photographs, candid photos, or photos where they looked goofy.
+They also have an abundance of genealogy information in them.

 - Residential Location—the specific address and city are not presented, but typically the school is within 5 to 10 miles from their actual residence.
 Some smaller area schools may include their residential address.
 Some colleges may include their city of residence.

 - Interests—The clubs and other interests may provide a clue as to their future occupation, for example 4-H Club.
-Were they in ROTC?
+Where they in ROTC?
 Maybe this provides a clue to which future military service they were a part of.

 - Signatures—Although autographs and the few words that are written may seem silly, there may be mention of what your person may do in the future.
 And who knows, if their siblings or cousins went to the same school and are also in the yearbook, mention of their relationship may be included.
 Maybe, just maybe, girlfriends and boyfriends in high school may end up being spouses in the future.
 Don’t underestimate the clues that may be in autographs.

 - Age—you will know the year of the yearbook and based on their class, e.g., senior, sophomore, etc. you can roughly estimate within a year their birth year.
-Of course, if they skipped a grade or were held back a year, that may make your estimate off a year or so.
+Of course if they skipped a grade or were held back a year, that may make your estimate off a year or so.
 But again, it is a great clue.

 - Non-student information—faculty and other employees are generally included in yearbooks.
 Maybe your ancestor/relative worked at a school for 30 years.
 This might provide you with a photo of them for multiple years!